 • 24/7 Account Access

-- 1 business day ACH transfers speed – The standard transfer speed from Ally to an external bank account is 3 business days.
-However, you can request a 1 day transfer when initiate an ACH transfer before 7:30 pm ET, Monday through Friday, and your funds will be available the next business day.
+- 1 business day ACH transfers speed – The standard transfer speed from SoFi to an external bank account is 1 business day.

-- 20 External Linked Accounts – You can add up to 20 external linked accounts for ACH transfers.
-This is very helpful for those who are constantly moving money around for the highest interest rate.
+- Up to 5 External Linked Accounts – You can add 5 external linked accounts for ACH transfers.

-I’ve personally been using both Amex Savings and Ally Savings for my main Hub accounts.
+I’ve personally been using Amex Savings , SoFi Checking and Savings, and CIT Bank for my main Hub accounts.
 Having a good Hub account can also be helpful in triggering direct deposit for bank bonus requirements.
-For those chasing high interest rate, then I recommend in getting either Amex Savings or Ally Savings to use it as your main Hub account.
+For those chasing high interest rate, then I recommend in getting either Amex Savings or CIT Bank to use it as your main Hub account.

 Are you currently using a different Hub account?
 Let us know why and what features are most important to you?